YishujiaXu0829/SIDF/README.md

 python train.py.

 ## SIDF Dataset
-Download the dataset from this [link](https://github.com/YishujiaXu0829/SIDF/releases/tag/v1.0) and replace the "datasets" in the project with them.
+Download the dataset from this [link](https://github.com/YishujiaXu0829/SIDF/releases/tag/v1.0) and replace the "dataset" in the project with them.

 ## Contact
 If you have any questions, please feel free to contact me via "yijia_xu@tju.edu.cn" or open an issue.